grandchild/linux_installer/README.md

 # (The GTK Go-wrapper will take a while to build on the first run.
 Grab a coffee...)
 ```

-## Setup & Run the Linux-Builder
+## Setup & Build a Linux Installer

 ### Overview

 This project creates an _installer builder_, which is used to create the actual
 installers.
-The installer builder comes in the shape of a zip archive
+The installer builder comes in the shape of a zip archive containing:
-containing:

  - an empty `data/` source folder for your files
  - the naked `linux_installer` binary